r-journalism/chjr_swirl/README.md

 Please run through these exercises before we meet on October 7:

-1. Basic Building Blocks
+a.
+Basic Building Blocks
-2. Sequences of Numbers
+b.
+Sequences of Numbers
-3. Vectors
+c.
+Vectors
-4. Looking atData
+d.
+Looking at Data
-5. Logic
+e.
+Logic

 There are 10 other lessons and you are totally welcome to go over that if you're curious and have the free time!
 But please prioritize the first four.